UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-1/README.md

-# Intractable Dialogue System
+# Interactive Dialogue System

 ## Intro

-This is an intractable dialogue system which allows audio interactions with in-game NPCs designed for VR (VRTK).
+This is an interactive dialogue system which allows audio interactions with in-game NPCs designed for VR (VRTK).

 Users will be able to create custom Dialogue trees and traverse said trees using speech.